Potobc/MHGU-Rebalanced-Mod/README.md

 ### Weapons:
 Doubled element on all elemental phial switch axes  <br>
 Doubled status on paralysis/poison phial switch axes   <br>
-For all switch axes with Elemental phial and status I lowered their status until they were a bit better than their base counterparts with phials applied (Example: Teostra’s Hellebarde 44x1,25=55 > 20x3=60) (gotta change this since I did this when I had ele phial modifier at 3 instead of 2)  <br>
+For switch axes with Elemental phial and status (except nightcloak) I divided their status by 1,38 (rounded up) to make it similar to a 1,45x boost in status (should be equal to having demon Riot III active previously)  <br>
 Glavenus Axe: 1 Slot > 2 Slot to final level  <br>
 Deviljho: Gave Power phial and dragon element (2x dragon phial)  <br>
 Savage jho: gave power phial and dragon element (2x dragon phial)  <br>